-Wells Fargo, the banking giant whose business practices have recently drawn the ire of federal authorities, is also an issuer of credit cards.
-The Wells Fargo Business Platinum card is an exclusive business credit card for businesses with annual sales of up to $2 million.
+Throughout it all, Wells Fargo has remained one of the country’s largest credit card issuers, offering a variety of personal and business cards.
+The Wells Fargo Business Platinum Card is an exclusive business credit card for a particular market: businesses with annual sales of up to $2 million.

-The Business Platinum card currently offers a signup bonus of either $500 cash back OR 50,000 bonus points (depending on whether you choose cash back or reward points as your rewards format) to card users who spend $3,000 within the first three months.
-It’s a smaller bonus (with a smaller spending threshold) than what Wells Fargo offers for its Business Elite card, though unlike the Business Elite, the Business Platinum also offers an introductory APR of 0% for the first nine months and carries no annual fee for the rewards program.
+The Business Platinum card currently offers a signup bonus of either $500 cash back OR 50,000 bonus points (depending on whether you choose cash back or reward points as your rewards format) to card users who spend $5,000 within the first three months.
+It’s a smaller bonus (with a lower spending threshold) than what Wells Fargo offers for its Business Elite Signature card.
+Unlike the Business Elite Signature, however, the Business Platinum also offers an introductory APR of 0% for the first nine months and carries no annual fee.

-Cardholders get two options for earning rewards.
-They can a) earn 1.5% cash back for every $1 spent on net purchases automatically through statement credits or through deposits to a Wells Fargo business deposit account, or b) earn Reward Points instead.
-Choose this route, and you’ll earn one point for every $1 spent on net purchases.
-You’ll also get 1,000 bonus points when your company spending reaches $1,000 in any monthly billing period along with a 10% bonus when you redeem points online.
+Business Platinum cardholders have two options for earning rewards.
+They can (a) earn 1.5% cash back for every $1 spent on net purchases, or (b) earn Reward Points instead.
+Choose the Reward Points option, and you’ll earn one point for every $1 spent on net purchases.
+You’ll also get 1,000 bonus points when your company’s spending reaches $1,000 in any monthly billing period, along with a 10% bonus when you redeem points online.